-NOTE-Whether this is an individual or an institutional responsibility may depend on national legislation.
+NOTE Whether this is an individual or an institutional responsibility may depend on national legislation.

-3.7 clinical investigator's brochure: Compilation of the clinical and non-clinical information on the device(s) under investigation that is relevant to the investigation in human subjects.

-3.8 clinical performance: Behavior of a specific medical device and/or its performance in relation to its intended use when correctly applied to appropriate subjects.

-3.9 coordinating clinical investigator: Clinical investigator who is appointed by the sponsor to coordinate work in a multicenter clinical investigation.

-3.10 ethics committee: Independent and properly constituted competent body whose responsibility is to ensure that the safety, well-being, and human rights of the subjects participating in a clinical investigation are protected.
+clinical investigator's brochure

+compilation of the clinical and non-clinical information on the device(s) under investigation, that is relevant to the investigation in human subjects clinical performance behaviour of a specific medical device and/or its performance in relation to its intended use when correctly applied to appropriate subjects coordinating clinical investigator clinical investigator who is appointed by the sponsor to coordinate work in a multicentre clinical investigation ethics committee independent and properly constituted competent body whose responsibility is to ensure that the safety, well-being and human rights of the subjects participating in a clinical investigation are protected final report description, results and evaluation of the clinical investigation after its completion informed consent legally effective, documented confirmation of a subject's (or his/her legal guardian or representative) voluntary agreement to participate in a particular clinical investigation after information has been given to the subject on all aspects of the clinical investigation that are relevant to the subject's decision to participate investigation centre investigation site institution or site where the clinical investigation is carried out medical device any instrument, apparatus, appliance, material or other article, whether used alone or in combination, including the software necessary for its proper application, intended by the manufacturer to be used on human beings for the purpose of and which does not achieve its principal intended action in or on the human body by pharmacological, immunological or metabolic means, but which may be assisted in its function by such means.

-NOTE-For the purposes of this part of ISO 14155, "ethics committee" is synonymous with "research ethics committee" or "institutional review board."
+NOTE For the purposes of this part of ISO 14155, "ethics committee" is synonymous with "research ethics committee" or "institutional review board".
 The regulatory requirements pertaining to ethics committees or similar institutions may differ from country to country.